Gahlord/mkfeed/README.md

 Free"), an online, user-friendly service for converting web pages to RSS feeds.

-This file explains how to use mkfeed from the command line on a Linux system (but the system specific details should be easily adaptable to other systems).
+This file explains how to use mkfeed from the command line on a MacOSX (but the system specific details should be easily adaptable to other systems).